mgechev/codelyzer/README.md

 ### Editor Configuration

+**Note that you need to have tslint plugin install on your editor**.

 Codelyzer should work out of the box with Atom but for VSCode you will have to open `Code > Preferences > User Settings`, and enter the following config:

 ```json